 For years, a local supermarket has run a MAJOR SALE in January.
 They named the sale the “Can-Can Sale” and they blitz the public with Moulin Rouge French Can-Can dancers (the music is catchy) starting several weeks PRIOR to the sale.
 They spend a significant amount of money on this gimmick, and always with the music because they are “conditioning” the general public.
 The entire charade is to get the people to focus on the excitement of the upcoming fantastic sale rather than on the prices.

-- Of interest, about 2 years ago, the “Can-Can Sale” also began running in July.
+- Of interest to me, about two years ago, the “Can-Can Sale” also began running in July.

 - Next change, this past January, the sale ran for two weeks back-to-back.